bridgetownrb/bridgetown/bridgetown-website/src/_docs/structure.md

 │   ├── some_page.md
 │   └── index.html # or index.md
-├── output # this is the generated site published via bridgetown build/serve ├── bridgetown.config.yml # this is your Bridgetown configuration file ├── Gemfile
+├── output # this is the generated site published via bridgetown build/serve ├── plugins # this is where you can write custom plugins ├── bridgetown.config.yml # this is your Bridgetown configuration file ├── Gemfile
 ├── package.json